Tropical Mirror: Introduction

-The mirror symmetry for toric space $X$ relates \cite{givental1995quantum} the GW invariants to Landau-Ginzburg theory with exponential superpotentials, see \cite{vafa2003mirror} for review.
-Frenkel and Losev \cite{Frenkel:2005ku} used the 2d CFT to relate the sum over instantons in $A$-type topological string with the superpotential deformation of the 2d CFT.
-In our paper we show that the sum over amplitudes in $A$-type higher topological quantum mechanics on graphs equals to the amplitudes in $B$-type higher topological quantum mechanics.
-The differential $Q^X$ in the $B$-type topological quantum mechanics is the deformation of the Dalboux operator by the holomorphic mirror superpotential.
+In physics literature \cite{vafa2003mirror}, the mirror symmetry is a relation between the $A$-model, given by the GW invariants for toric space $X$, and the $B$-model provided by the amplitudes in Landau--Ginzburg theory with exponential mirror superpotential.
+In math literature \cite{givental1995quantum}, the $B$-model has an alternative description, given by periods of ``classical'' oscillatory integrals.
+The common feature of the two descriptions is that the mirror superpotential and argument of exponent in oscillatory integrals have the same function, uniquely constructed for a toric space $X$.
+Frenkel and Losev \cite{Frenkel:2005ku} derived the mirror superpotential using two-dimensional conformal field theory (CFT) methods to perform the sum over instantons in the $A$-type topological string.
+The tropicalization of their construction is the amplitude resummation in the HTQM.

+We show that the sum over divisor states in the HTQM describes a deformation of the HTQM by a holomorphic superpotential.
+Moreover, we perform the summation explicitly and express the mirror superpotential in terms of the compactification data for the toric space $X$.
+For a~given toric space $X$, our mirror superpotential matches with the mirror superpotential in LG theory, derived using the gauged linear sigma model \cite{vafa2003mirror}, with CFT derivation \cite{Frenkel:2005ku} from physics literature and superpotentials in oscillatory integrals in math literature \cite{givental1995quantum}.
+For $X = \mathbb{P}^2$, our superpotential matches the mirror superpotential derived by Gross \cite{gross2010mirror} using the tropical curve counting with Mikhalkin's vertex multiplicities.

+Though we used the logic of the mirror construction from \cite{Frenkel:2005ku}, the simplifications of the $A$- and $B$-models due to the tropicalization allowed us not only to reproduce the known mirror superpotentials but also to construct the mirror states for the evaluation observables.
+The mirror states for the tropical observables on a toric variety are mixed degree differential forms.
+The degree zero component of the mirror state gives K. Saito's good section \cite{saito1983period} for the mirror superpotential.

-The structure of our paper is as follows: In section 2 we give a brief introduction into tropical geometry, describe tropical curves in projective space and corresponding moduli.
-In the next section we describe the tropical GW theory.
-In section 4 we describe the amplitudes in higher topological quantum mechanics with circular action on graphs.
-In section 5 we prove the equality between the tropical GW invariants and the $A$-type QM amplitudes on graphs.
-In section 6 we introduce the state-operator relation for certain operators in quantum mechanics and use it to show the equality between the amplitudes in $A$- and $B$-type theories.
-In the next section we discuss the mirror symmetry and prove the isomorphism between the quantum cohomology ring on projective space and the LG ring with mirror superpotential.
-In section 8 we briefly summarize the main results of our paper and formulate possible interesting generalizations.
+The structure of the present paper is as follows.
+In Section~\ref{sec2}, we briefly introduce tropical geometry and describe tropical curves in projective space and the corresponding moduli.
+In the next section, we describe the tropical Gromov--Witten theory.
+Section~\ref{sec4} presents the higher topological quantum mechanics on trees, defines the amplitudes, and proves equality between the tropical GW invariants and the $A$-model HTQM amplitudes.
+Section~\ref{sec5} shows an equality between the amplitudes in $A$-and $B$-model HTQMs.
+The next section demonstrates the various steps of the tropical mirror relation for tropical Gromov--Witten invariants on $\mathbb{P}^1$.
+In Section~\ref{sec7}, we briefly summarize the main results.